interrogator/buzz/README.md

 "DET/My NOUN/understanding ADP/from PROPN/Dr. PROPN/Cusamano PUNCT/, DET/your NOUN/family NOUN/physician PUNCT/, VERB/is PRON/you VERB/collapsed PUNCT/?
 ```

-You don't need to know pandas, however, in order to use *buzz*, because *buzz* makes possible some more intuitive measures with linguisitcs in mind.
+You don't need to know pandas, however, in order to use *buzz*, because *buzz* makes possible some more intuitive measures with linguistics in mind.
 For example, if you want to slice the corpus some way, you can easily do this using the `just` and `skip` properties:

 ```python
 tony = loaded.just.speaker.TONY